– For the 2020-2021 Academic Year (including Summer 2021)–

 - Cooperating with Georgetown’s Public Health Unit’s team members (Care Navigators) and contact tracers from the University, the District of Columbia and other state and local public health authorities;

 - Following District of Columbia and University isolation and quarantine protocols;

-- Practicing good personal hygiene consistent with the COVID-19 Health and Safety Measures when on Campus; participating in a University program or activity, regardless of location; or, if a student, living in the Neighborhoods:
+- Practicing good personal hygiene consistent with University guidance on COVID-19 Health and Safety Measures when on Campus; participating in a University program or activity, regardless of location; or, if a student, living in the Neighborhoods, including:

-- maintaining 6’ of physical distancing between myself and any other person, except when in my personal residence without guests, or, if vaccinated for COVID-19, as otherwise permitted under University guidance
+- maintaining appropriate physical distancing between myself and any other person, except when in my personal residence without guests, or, if vaccinated for COVID-19, as otherwise permitted under University guidance

 - frequent hand washing